 - Holiday pay

 - Retention bonus

 - Unemployment insurance under other state or federal law

 Other reasons why you may be denied benefits may include willful misconduct while you were employed, excessive absences, committing a felony during the course of your employment, committing larceny, participating in an illegal strike, sentencing and beginning to serve a term of imprisonment longer than 30 days, or violation of drug and alcohol testing that disqualifies you from performing the work you were hired to do.

 If you are denied benefits for any reason, you may be able to request a hearing with an Adjudication Specialist.
 You can file an appeal to any full-service American Job Center, through the Internet, or by faxing your appeal.
-Full-service American Job Centers are located in Hartford, Hamden, Waterbury, Bridgeport, Danielson, and New London.
+Full-service American Job Centers are located in Hartford, Hamden, Waterbury, Bridgeport, Montville, and New Haven.